ottopaulsen/MMM-Tibber/README.md

 ## Translations

 There are a few words that need translations, and I have provided translations for English (default), Norwegian and Swedish.
 You must set the `language` config variable for MagicMirror (not the module) to either `no` or `se` to get the right language.

+## Troubleshooting

+If something is not working, turn on logging by setting the config variable `logging` to `true`, and look at the data you receive from Tibber.

+If you for example cannot see the voltage gauge, it may be because you get no voltage data from Tibber.
+NB!
+Voltage and current data does not necessarily come on all updates, so watch at least 10 seconds.

+If you cannot se 3-phase gauges for voltage and current, and you know you get data for 3 phases, try to set the `is3phase` config variable to true to override the automagic.

 ## Bug reports